 U.S. Comptroller of the Currency Thomas Curry, whose agency is the main regulator for JPMorgan Chase & Co.
-(JPM)’s North American bank, said that operational risks are eclipsing credit risk as the regulator’s chief concern.
+(JPM:US)’s North American bank, said that operational risks are eclipsing credit risk as the regulator’s chief concern.

 Without naming JPMorgan specifically, Curry said that operational risk -- the risk of loss from failures by people and bank processes -- is “high and increasing” and made worse when bank procedures are most complex.

 “Some of our most seasoned supervisors, people with 30 or more years of experience in some cases, tell me that this is the first time they have seen operational risk eclipse credit risk as a safety and soundness challenge,” Curry said in remarks prepared for delivery today before the Exchequer Club of Washington.
 “Rising operational risk concerns them, it concerns me, and it should concern you.”

 Curry said the OCC, which regulates U.S. national banks, has seen faulty management of the “interrelationship of risks in different markets on the value of the institution’s assets” and that the agency has too often seen “conspicuous and expensive examples of the toll that one form of operational risk -- flawed risk models -- can take.”

 This speech, a week after JPMorgan’s Chief Executive Officer Jamie Dimon said the bank made “egregious” mistakes and had so far lost about $2 billion tied to synthetic credit securities, is the first scheduled by Curry since being confirmed by the Senate last month to become Comptroller of the Currency.